PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

 : Generate 1 VCF file per sample.

+-0 <span class="altArg"><br />or --missing-to-ref</span>
+: This option will add missing PGx positions to the output.
+Missing PGx positions are those absent in the input VCF or whose genotypes are unspecified as "./." across all samples.
+This option is equivalent to the combination of `--absent-to-ref` and `--unspecified-to-ref`.
+* This option will not convert "./." to "0/0" if any other sample has a specified genotype (`0/0`, `0/1`, etc.) as the unspecified genotypes are likely determined so for good reasons.
+* This **SHOULD ONLY BE USED** if you are sure your data is reference at the absent positions instead of being unreadable/uncallable.
+Running PharmCAT with positions as absent vs reference can lead to different results.

 --absent-to-ref
 : This option will add absent PGx positions into the output as homozygous reference.
   * This **SHOULD ONLY BE USED** if you are sure your data is reference at the absent positions